 Mentoring information for employers and professionals

-Here you will find out all the information you need about becoming a mentor.
+Here you will find all the information you need to become a mentor.

 The benefits of getting involved

-- Training - Mentors receive training and a comprehensive resources pack which encourages the development of mentoring and coaching skills.
-This training can be easily applied to other areas of business and mentors regularly use their learning to develop in-house mentoring schemes, within their respective organisations.
+- Training - You will receive training and a comprehensive resources pack which encourages the development of mentoring and coaching skills.
+This training can be easily applied toother areas of business and our mentors regularly use their learning to develop in-housementoring programmes.

-- Development of Transferable Skills - Mentors regularly comment that by working with their mentee they develop stronger skills in communication, listening, coaching, time management, leadership and negotiation (amongst others).
+- Development of transferable skills - Mentors regularly comment that by working with their mentee they develop stronger skills in communication, listening, coaching, time management, leadership, negotiation and more.

-- Making a Difference - Did anybody help you when you were considering your career options?
-Developing the potential of a mentee enables the mentor to really make an impact on an individual’s life and career.
+- Making a difference - Did anybody help you when you were considering your career options?
+Developing the potential of a mentee can enable you to really make an impact on an individual’s life and career.

-- Personal Development & Reflection - Mentors can benefit from increased self-awareness as they are often required to ‘dig deep’ into their own backgrounds, which consequently encourages them to reflect on personal development and the potential to move their own career forward.
+- Personal development and reflection - Benefit from increased self-awareness as you are often required to ‘dig deep’ into your own background; this reflection on personal development can have the potential to move your own career forward.

-- Opportunity to Network - Mentors come from a diverse range of backgrounds and career areas.
-The opportunity to network with likeminded individuals encourages mentors to share good practice on a professional level and creates new support networks and business links.
+- Opportunity to network - We welcome mentors from a diverse range of backgrounds and career areas, so there is the opportunity to network with like-minded individuals and share good practice on a professional level to create new support networks and business links.

-- Raising the Profile of Your Organisation - Mentoring can provide an opportunity for employers to raise their profile on campus and target the right students or employees of the future.
+- Raising the Profile of Your Organisation - You can also take advantage of the opportunity to raise your organisation’s profile on campus and target the right students or employeesof the future.
 This positive publicity also encourages access to a diverse range of motivated students of graduate calibre, and can be a useful way to identify future graduate talent.

 - Community Engagement - By offering your support as a mentor you are investing in the success of the local community and its future graduates.

-- Job Satisfaction - Mentors frequently feedback on the satisfaction gained from helping another person to grow and develop their ideas, which often leads to a sense of renewed enthusiasm for their own role.
+- Job Satisfaction - Our mentors frequently feedback on the satisfaction gained from helping another person to grow and develop their ideas, which often leads to a sense of renewed enthusiasm for their own role.

 What is my commitment?

-- Attendance at an Induction Training Session which will cover an introduction to the scheme, skills for mentors and experiences of past mentors.
-This will be delivered in a group or one-to-one setting, appropriate to your needs.
+- Attend an induction training session which will cover an introduction to the programme, skills for mentors and experiences of past mentors.
+This will be delivered in agroup or one-to-one setting, appropriate to your needs.

-- A minimum of four, one-hour meetings with your mentee during a period of four-six months.
+- A minimum of four meetings with your mentee during a period of four to six months.
 (Please note this is flexible.
 You and your mentee may choose to communicate electronically, over Skype or over the phone).

-Support is available for mentors via Career Development Services and you will be given a lead contact for any queries or support needs that you have throughout the mentoring partnership.
+Support is available for mentors via Career and Employability Services and you will be given a lead contact for any queries or support needs that you have throughout the mentoring partnership.

 How do I apply to become a mentor?